 Continuation of Calculus I. A brief review of the definite integral and Fundamental Theorem of Calculus.
 Techniques of integration, applications of the integral, sequences and series, and some material on differential equations.

-Elementary Probability and Statistics – required
+Elementary Probability and Statistics OR Introduction to Statistics

-Intro to Biology and Genetics – highly recommended
+Introduction to Biology and Genetics

 Fundamentals of biology and genetics.
 A broad overview of genetics, including Mendelian assortment, linkage, chromosomal aberrations, variations in chromosome number, mutation, developmental genetics, quantitative genetics, population genetics, mechanisms of evolution, and phylogenetics.